 Breaking the faith, what’s to be done?

-We’ve seen it all happen before, it’s a favorite of movie makers and novelists.
+We’ve seen it all before, it’s a favorite story line of movie makers and novelists.

 The main character loses the faith of his companions and has to rebuild the relationship, with it often becoming stronger than it was before.

 But is that really possible in the business world?
 When an employer loses the respect and support of his staff can that relationship be salvaged?

 In the political world, when that happens it’s time for a leadership review or a recall vote.
 That option isn’t usually a viable one in the work world.

 What can mend those fences in the workplace?

 In her excellent article, Dianne Crampton says rebuilding trust must be a two-way street.

 “Leaders who expect to restore perceptions of trustworthiness through one-way conversations discover that their efforts are often met with skepticism.
 That’s because trust is incident dependent.
 And broken trust creates fear, which leads to defensiveness.”

 As in any relationship, trust mostly stems from honesty.
 If you don’t expect honesty from someone you are dealing with, whether it’s a spouse or a boss, trust isn’t going to be very strong or exist at all.